Beware of Out-of-State Companies Posing as Local Locksmiths

 - Ask for identification when the locksmith arrives and verify whether the name is the same as the name on the bill and/or the vehicle the locksmith uses.

 - Never sign a blank work order.

-If you believe a locksmith has violated the criminal laws, you should report the matter to your local police department or county sheriff’s office.
-They may have the authority to investigate and prosecute locksmith scams if they involve criminal damage to property or financial fraud.
+If you believe a locksmith has committed a crime—such as criminal damage to property or criminal financial fraud—report the matter to your local police department or county sheriff’s office.
+They may have the authority to investigate and prosecute criminal locksmith scams.

 How to Dispute Bogus Credit, Debit, and ATM Card Charges